 Art of Persuasion [27:54] Steven Fredericks & Rosalee Isaly are

-organized by the New York Society of Etchers to present prints addressing
+interviewed by Paul & Joanie.
+The New York Society of Etchers website

-issues of current social, political and cultural significance.
-The artwork
+present prints addressing issues of current social, political and cultural

-former Curator of Prints and Photographs at the Brooklyn Museum of Art.
+and Photographs at the Brooklyn Museum of Art."
+Accessed August, 2015.

-Stephen Fredericks on Art of Democracy [08:49] with Stephen Fredericks with Paul DeRienzo & Joan Moossy
+Stephen Fredericks on Art of Democracy [08:49] with Stephen Fredericks with Paul DeRienzo & Joan Moossy.
+Accessed August, 2015.

 Return to Topics in American Representational Art